 What is 'Total Cost Of Ownership - TCO'.
 Total cost of ownership (TCO) is the purchase price of an asset plus the costs of operation.
 When choosing among alternatives in a purchasing decision, buyers should look not just at an item's short-term price, which is its purchase price, but also at its long-term price, which is its total cost of ownership.

+Purchasing & Procurement.
 Total cost of ownership (TCO) is an analysis that places a single value on the complete lifecycle of a capital purchase.
 This value includes every phase of ownership: acquisition, operation, and the softer costs of change management that flows down from acquisition such as documentation and training.

 Total Cost of Ownership (TCO) Gartner defines total cost of ownership (TCO) a comprehensive assessment of information technology (IT) or other costs across enterprise boundaries over time.
 For IT, TCO includes hardware and software acquisition, management and support, communications, end-user expenses and the opportunity cost of downtime,...

 True Cost to Own FAQs.
 What is total cost of ownership?
 Total cost of ownership is the purchase price of an asset plus its costs of operation, according to Investopedia.